ale-romo/biografo/APIREADME.txt

 USE {credentials: 'include'}
 Inputs:
 {
-    username: text, // An email address to contact the user
+    username: Str, // An email address to contact the user
-    password: text, // The password
+    password: Str, // The password
 }
 Outputs:
 JSON with req.session.
 Example output: